paulskrzypczyk/qm-lecturenotes-new/index.md

 Welcome to the quantum mechanics section of the 2nd year core physics unit (From Classical to Modern Physics).
 In this part of the course we will investigate the quantum description of a particle moving in one and three dimensions.
 This is the quantum description of **mechanics** and is usually referred to as **quantum mechanics**.

 This material will build upon the quantum physics material you learnt in the first year course physics unit (Classical, Quantum and Thermal Physics).
-We will not repeat any of the content from that unit.
+I have provided a [brief recap video](recap.md) but will not repeat the content from that unit here.
 You should **refer back to the lecture notes for that course** where needed.

 Similarly, we will make use of the **probability and statistics** that you learnt as part of the **First Year Physics Laboratory**.
 You also hould refer back to the content on Blackboard where needed.